impredicative/irc-rss-feed-bot/README.md

 ## Features
 * Multiple channels on an IRC server are supported, with each channel having its own set of feeds.
-To use with multiple servers, use an instance per server.
+For multiple servers, use an instance per server.
-* A SQLite database file records the entries that have already been posted, thereby preventing them from being reposted.
+* A SQLite database file records the entries that have been posted, thereby preventing them from being reposted.
-* Entries are posted to a channel only if the channel has not had any conversation for at least 15 minutes, thereby preventing the interruption of any preexisting conversations.
+* Entries are posted only if the channel has not had any conversation for at least 15 minutes, thereby preventing the interruption of any preexisting conversations.
 * Poll frequency of each feed is individually customizable.
 * Entry URLs are shortened by default using [`bitlyshortener`](https://github.com/impredicative/bitlyshortener/).